Lochnivar/first-children/meta/AI_REFRESHER.md

 - **All magic is quantum:** "Magic" systems are comprehension tools for mortals
 - **Anchors:** Stable constructs that offload quantum persistence (Godstone is Iolinus-specific anchor)
 - **First Speech:** Original conceptual framework; *hypatia* means "library" and "creator" simultaneously
+- **Earth:** A world within Hypatia—a solo, non-interventionist creation with no mortal quantum access (source of Earth souls for liberation operations)

 ### Key Iolinus Concepts to Remember
 - **Earth souls:** People from Earth transplanted into Iolinus bodies (soul transfer mechanism: greyroses)